-Tracey has represented management in labor and employment for more than 25 years.
+Tracey Truesdale is a partner and co-chair of the Labor & Employment Law Practice Group at Franczek P.C.
+She has represented management in labor and employment for more than 25 years.
 She represents both national Fortune 50 corporations and smaller companies, with clients in the professional services, manufacturing, construction and technology industries.

 Tracey has significant experience advising and defending employers on OSHA matters, including post-accident advice and representation of employers in employee fatality and catastrophe investigations, representing employers in negotiations with federal OSHA over OSHA citations and penalties, litigating OSHA complaints before the Occupational Safety and Health Review Commission, and investigating, defending, and litigating employee claims of retaliation under the OSH Act.